Trouble404/MUD-Game/README.md

 ---

 ## Ordinary commands II
+*    @link <direction> = <room number | here | home>
+*    @link <thing> = <room number | here | home>
+*    @link <room> = <room number | here | home>  In the first form links the exit of the current room specified by <direction> to the room specified by <room number> or here or home.
+The exit must be unlinked, and you must own the target room if its link_ok attribute is not set.
+If you don’t already own the exit its ownership is transferred to you.
+The second form sets the home for <thing>.
+If <thing> is me it sets your home.
+You must own the object and you must own the target room if its link_ok attribute is not set.
+The third form sets the dropto; see the Dropto's section below for an explanation of dropto’s.
+You must own the room that the drop is being set on and you must own the target room if its link_ok attribute is not set.
+*    @lock <object>object=key<key> Sets a key (another object) for an object.
+Both the <object> and <key> must be in the current room or in your inventory. here and me are usable for both keys and objects.
+You need to own the object your are locking.
+In order to use <object> you must either be the key, or be carrying the key in your inventory, unless the anti_lock is set (see @set), in which case you must not be carrying the key or be the key.
+*    @name <object> object=name <name> Changes the name of the specified object.
+This can also be used to specify a new direction list for an exit (see for example @open).
+*    @ofailure <object> [ object=message<message> ] Without a message argument, clears the others failure message on <object>, otherwise sets it.
+The others failure message, prefixed by the player’s name, is shown to others when the player fails to use <object>.
+*    @open <direction> [ direction;other-dir <other-dir> ]* Creates an unlinked exit in the current room in the specified direction(s).
+You must own the room in which the exit is being created.
+Once created, you (or any other player) may use the @link command to specify the room to which the exit leads.
+See also @name.
+*    @osuccess <object> [ object=message<message> ] Without a message argument, clears the others success message on <object>, otherwise sets it.
+The others success message, prefixed by the player’s name, is shown to others when the player successfully uses <object>.
+*    @password <old>old=new<new> Sets a new password; you must specify your old password to verify your identity.
+*    @set <object>object=flag<flag>
+*    @set <object>object=!flag<flag> Sets (first form) or resets (second form) <flag> on <object>.
+The current flags are anti_lock, link_ok, and temple.
+*    @success <object> [ object=message<message> ] Without a message argument, clears the success message on <object>, otherwise sets it.
+The success message is printed when a player successfully uses <object>.
+Without <message> it clears the success message.
+*    @unlink direction  Removes the link on the exit in the specified <direction>.
+You must own the exit.
+The exit may then be relinked by any player using the @link command and ownership of the exit transfers to that player.
+*    @unlock object    Removes the lock on an object.
+Only the owner can unlock an object.
+The key does not need to be present to unlock the object.
+The object needs to be in the same room or in the player's inventory.
 *    look <objective<object>>
 *    whisper <player<player>=message<message><object>> <player> is presented with <message> saying that you whispered it.
 You can only whisper to players in the same room.
 The other players in the room will normally see the message:
 ```bash